A less visited trekking region that can be visited before Machu Picchu

 Camp at Cancha Cancha (B,L,D)

-Your trek continues as you wind your way up to Pachacutec Pass.
-The pass named after the most storied leader in Incan history is suitably spectacular, surrounded by snow capped peaks with magnificent views in both directions, passing stone houses and herding communities along the way.
+Your trek continues as you wind your way up to Pachacutec Pass, at 15,480 feet.
+The pass, named after the most storied leader in Incan history, is suitably spectacular, surrounded by snow capped peaks with magnificent views in both directions.
+You will pass stone houses and herding communities along the way.
 You continue down towards the traditional village of Quiswarani where you will camp for the night.
-(Total elevation gain: about 2000 feet; about 7 hours of hiking; overnight at elevation of 12,200 feet.)
+(Total elevation gain: about 2000 feet; about 7 hours of hiking; overnight at elevation of 12,600 feet.)

 Camp at Quiswarani (B,L,D)

-Your trek finishes with a hike up to Huilquihasa Pass, past emerald lagoons and with expansive Andean views.
-After arriving to Cuncani, you follow a gently sloping path along the Lares River towards the Hot Springs.
+Your trek finishes with a hike up to Huilquihasa Pass (14,600 feet), past emerald lagoons and with expansive Andean views.
+After arriving to Cuncani, you follow a gently sloping path along the Lares River toward the Hot Springs.
 The temperature rises as you come out of the higher Andes where you’ve spent the last 2 nights.
 Enjoy an unhurried dip in the Hot Springs and take in the easygoing atmosphere of this scenic mountain valley.
-(About 5-6 hours of hiking; overnight at elevation of 10,200 feet.)
+(About 5-6 hours of hiking; overnight at elevation of 10,500 feet.)